 How It’s Applied

-- Maintaining tight control over product and overhead costs
+- Maintaining tight control over the product and overhead costs

-- Minimizing the cost of sales, research and development and customer service
+- Minimizing the cost of research and development, sales and customer service

 - Building state-of-the-art facilities to boost efficiency and productivity